alens/ansible-dynamic-ntp-dns/README.md

 Dynamic set NTP or DNS based on destination IP
 =========

-Ansible playbook to dynamic set NTP or DNS based on client destination IP.
+Ansible playbook to dynamic set NTP or DNS based on client/server destination IP.

 Role Variables
 --------------